 A sheer lace material used as the foundation (or base) for wigs and other postiche items.
 It is a fine material with a honeycomb mesh that allows for hair to be knotted into the lace.

 Stands for high definition and refers to the high resolution of television and film cameras and broadcast methods.
-For makeup, it requires careful blending and use of products to prevent unwanted aspects (e.g. powder, edges, hair lace) being visible on screen.
+For makeup, it requires careful blending and use of products to prevent unwanted aspects (e.g. powder, edges, hair lace) from being visible on the screen.
 Colours can also be affected by HD, especially reds.

 A term that refers to the darkening of an area of skin due to the abnormal excessive production of melanin (the pigment that contributes to skin colour).

 A test carried out on hair before a chemical service (tinting, bleaching, perming) takes place to see if the hair contains anything that will react to the service, or prevent it from working properly.
 A small strand of hair is taken and immersed in the solution to be used for ten minutes.
 No reaction means the service can go ahead.